dilettant/thepublicoffice/files/2012-09-01-special-issue-fix.md

 * Blanca from Mugatxoan
 * Ion from Mugatxoan
-	* we cover Blanca's costs
+	* we cover Blanca's costs (travel,accomodation, per diem)
-    * they will find solution for Ion.
+   	* we cover the accomodation for Ion too
+    * tips about cheap flihhts from Bilbao.

 * Marijana Cvetcovic 12-17(18)
 marijana.cvetkovic@gmail.com